New Centralized Residency Process

-Home schooled students unable to meet these requirments have the option of obtaining their high school diplomas either through the NC Community College Adult High School Diploma program, or through its' GED program.
-Click here for information on PCC's Basic Skills program.
+Home schooled students unable to meet these requirements have the option of obtaining their high school diplomas either through the NC Community College Adult High School Diploma program, or through its' GED program.
+Information on PCC's Transitional Studies program.

 - Each applicant must submit a completed Application for Admission.
 All students take placement tests with the exception of those transfer students who have successfully completed college-level English and Mathematics.
 To qualify for a waiver based on this exception, the student must present a post-secondary transcript documenting the college-level English and/or Mathematics to the admissions counselor.
 Waivers are also available for students who have made a minimum score on the SAT or ACT.
 (See ASSET and COMPASS Placement Testing for additional information.)